inveniosoftware-contrib/workflow/docs/index.rst

                     the simplest situation comes when you pass a list of callables they will be simply executed in parallel.
-                       But if you pass a list of callables (branch of callables) which is potentionally a new workflow, we will first create a workflow engine with the workflows, and execute the branch in it
+                       But if you pass a list of callables (branch of callables) which is potentially a new workflow, we will first create a workflow engine with the workflows, and execute the branch in it
         @attention: you should never jump out of the synchronized branches
         """